italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 - Configurations: Since an optical pluggable can support multiple operational-modes, these read-write attributes configure the pluggables to be functional in one of those operational- modes.
 Example of configuration attributes are output power, central frequency and operational-mode.

-- States and performance monitoring telemetry data: These read-only attributes will be generated by optical pluggables and represents various states of the optical pluggable such as channel input power, channel output power, central frequency, laser temperature, current OSNR etc. In most cases these attributers are changing with time and pluggable reports instantaneous, min , max, average values.
+- States and performance monitoring telemetry data: These read-only attributes will be generated by optical pluggables and represents various states and PM data of the optical pluggable such as channel input power, channel output power, central frequency, laser temperature, current OSNR, Link Up/Down State, Alarm State, Laser On/Off State etc. In most cases these attributes are changing with time and pluggable reports current, average, min and max values.
+It is also possible to apply thresholds on each of these attributes to support thershold crossing alert (TCA).

-- Alarm notifications

 Both vendor-agnostic and vendor-specific attributes are important considerations in the modeling of coherent pluggables.